lesaux/packer-templates-vagrant-vmware-ovf/README.md

-You will need the Vagrant [vmware_ovf post processor](https://github.com/frapposelli/packer-post-processor-vagrant-vmware-ovf), and [ovftool](https://www.vmware.com/support/developer/ovf/) installed to create these boxes.
+You will virtualbox, vmware-fusion, the Vagrant [vmware_ovf post processor](https://github.com/frapposelli/packer-post-processor-vagrant-vmware-ovf), and [ovftool](https://www.vmware.com/support/developer/ovf/) installed to create these boxes.

 You will also need the vagrant-vcenter plugin https://github.com/frapposelli/vagrant-vcenter to use these boxes.